On the structure of random graphs with constant $r$-balls: Introduction

 The remainder of this paper is structured as follows.
 In Section \ref{sec:related}, we discuss a broad collection of problems related to our work.
 In Section \ref{sec:background}, we describe the background and tools we will need from topological graph theory, group theory and topology, and we prove some preliminary lemmas using these tools.
 In Section \ref{sec:proof-enum}, we prove Theorem \ref{thm:enumeration}, our enumeration result for unlabelled graphs that are $r$-locally $\mathbb{L}^d$.
-In Section \ref{sec:general}, we consider the much more general case where $\mathbb{L}^d$ is replaced by a connected, locally finite Cayley graph of a torsion-free group of polynomial growth, and we prove Theorems \ref{thm:largest-component} and \ref{thm:aut-gen}.
-In Section \ref{sec:typical}, we prove some more precise results on the typical properties of graphs that are $r$-locally $\mathbb{L}^d$.
-The Appendix contains the proof of the variant of Brigham's theorem that we require (concerning the asymptotics of partition functions).
+In Section \ref{sec:general}, we consider the much more general case where $\mathbb{L}^d$ is replaced by a connected, locally finite Cayley graph of a torsion-free group of polynomial growth, and we prove Theorems \ref{thm:largest-component}, \ref{thm:aut-gen} and \ref{thm:stretched-exp}.
+In Section \ref{sec:typical}, we prove some more precise results on the typical properties of graphs that are $r$-locally $\mathbb{L}^d$, including a more precise version of Theorem \ref{thm:aut-gen} (on the order of the automorphism group), for such graphs.
+In the Appendix, we give a full proof of the result we need on the asymptotics of partition functions (needed for proving Theorem \ref{thm:enumeration}), by adapting the argument of Brigham in \cite{brigham}; this is a fairly standard argument and is included for the convenience of readers not so familiar with this topic.
 (We note that the bulk of the paper is devoted to the proofs of Theorems \ref{thm:enumeration}, \ref{thm:largest-component} and \ref{thm:aut-gen}, and the necessary preliminaries.)